neoforge-dev/starter/memory-bank/active-context.md

 - Added comprehensive documentation for the testing infrastructure
 - Fixed PostgreSQL collation issues with a custom Docker image and initialization script
 - Added database-dependent tests to verify the solution
+- Fixed Docker testing setup issues with improved scripts and documentation
+- Added better error handling and reporting to all testing scripts
+- Made scripts work from any directory using absolute paths
+- Added automatic fallback to api service if test service is not available

 ### Component Refactoring
 We are refactoring all components that use decorators to use standard class syntax.
 This is to ensure compatibility with future versions of Lit and to make the codebase more maintainable.